There are several options for searching our website, depending on your needs – standard search, Google custom search and within the index PDF.

 The matching terms are highlighted if they occur in the excerpt in the results list, which can help.
 When you go into the page or post, you can find the words using Ctrl-F. If you find no matches in the page, it is probably because the matches are in the embedded PDF.
 Press the tool button to download the PDF then use Ctrl-F in the PDF reader to search for the words you want.

-Using this search solution works well for specific words, but gives very loose results if you are searching for frequently occurring names like John Hungerford.
+The standard search works well for specific words, but gives very loose results if you are searching for frequently occurring names like John Hungerford.

 Google Custom Search